-- Suicides, near-suicides: refer to section 13.0 Suicide - Shooting, gunfire, use of any weapon: refer to section 9.0 Intruder / Active Shooter and section 10.0 Lockdown - Assault, rape: refer to section 15.0 Sexual Assault / Rape - Assault, infliction of bodily or physical harm, or threats of: get to a safe location, if able to do so,

-- Stalked, followed: if able to do so, get to a safe location, follow 7.4 and refer to the Employee Handbook or Student Handbook for reporting options, if there is a degree of emergency, call 9-1-1. - Psychological trauma, obscene actions or language, intimidation, harassment of any nature, sworn at or shouted at: if able to do so, get to a safe location, follow 7.4 and refer to the Employee Handbook or Student Handbook for reporting options, if there is a degree of emergency, call 9-1-1. - Explosion, bomb, or threats of: evacuate the area, call 9-1-1, follow 7.4, refer to section 8.0 Bomb Threat / Explosion / Suspicious Package. - Fire, arson: evacuate the area, call 9-1-1, follow 7.4, refer to section 3.0 Fire. - Toxic or irritant gas or chemical: refer to section 6.0 Hazardous Materials. - Hostage situation: if able to do so, get to a safe location, call 9-1-1, follow 7.4, take no chances to endanger the life of any hostage. - Destroying property, throwing objects: if able to do so, get to a safe location, follow 7.4 and refer to section 18.0 Fight / Disturbance, section 20.0 Protest, section 21.0 Vandalism / Hate Crime, if there is a degree of emergency, call 9-1-1.

-7.6 Notification to the campus should happen immediately after authorities have been contacted, or while authorities are being contacted.
-An emergency Public Address and/or electronic notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information.

-- A repeated PA notification may come in the form of a tone then repeated announcement pertaining to the activity and instructions.

-7.7 If in lockdown mode, remain calm, keep classroom or office secure until police arrive and provide further instructions or you receive information via the Public Address and/or electronic message system.

-7.8 If medical attention is needed, call 9-1-1 to report the type of emergency, address, location, nearest door number, and /or campus entry point.
+- Robbery, mugging, shoplifting: cooperate with the individual committing the act, then call 9-1-1: and follow 7.4. - Trespassing: if able to do so, get to a safe location, follow 7.4 and refer to section 19.0 Restraining Order, if there is a degree of emergency, call 9-1-1. - Beatings, stabbings: if able to do so, get to a safe location, call 9-1-1, follow 7.4 and if able, refer to 12.0 Medical Emergency. - Suicides, near-suicides: refer to section 13.0 Suicide - Shooting, gunfire, use of any weapon: refer to section 9.0 Intruder / Active Shooter and section 10.0 Lockdown - Assault, rape: refer to section 15.0 Sexual Assault / Rape - Assault, infliction of bodily or physical harm, or threats of: get to a safe location, if able to do so, call 9-1-1, follow 7.4 and if able, refer to 12.0 Medical Emergency. - Stalked, followed: if able to do so, get to a safe location, follow 7.4 and refer to the Employee Handbook or Student Handbook for reporting options, if there is a degree of emergency, call 9-1-1. - Psychological trauma, obscene actions or language, intimidation, harassment of any nature, sworn at or shouted at: if able to do so, get to a safe location, follow 7.4 and refer to the Employee Handbook or Student Handbook for reporting options, if there is a degree of emergency, call 9-1-1. - Explosion, bomb, or threats of: evacuate the area, call 9-1-1, follow 7.4, refer to section 8.0 Bomb Threat / Explosion / Suspicious Package. - Fire, arson: evacuate the area, call 9-1-1, follow 7.4, refer to section 3.0 Fire. - Toxic or irritant gas or chemical: refer to section 6.0 Hazardous Materials. - Hostage situation: if able to do so, get to a safe location, call 9-1-1, follow 7.4, take no chances to endanger the life of any hostage. - Destroying property, throwing objects: if able to do so, get to a safe location, follow 7.4 and refer to section 18.0 Fight / Disturbance, section 20.0 Protest, section 21.0 Vandalism / Hate Crime, if there is a degree of emergency, call 9-1-1. - 7.6 Notification to the campus should happen immediately after authorities have been contacted, or while authorities are being contacted.
+An emergency Public Address and/or electronic notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information. - A repeated PA notification may come in the form of a tone then repeated announcement pertaining to the activity and instructions. - 7.7 If in lockdown mode, remain calm, keep classroom or office secure until police arrive and provide further instructions or you receive information via the Public Address and/or electronic message system. - 7.8 If medical attention is needed, call 9-1-1 to report the type of emergency, address, location, nearest door number, and /or campus entry point.
 If you are able to remove the individual safely, do so carefully.
-Refer to section 12.0 Medical Emergency.

-7.9 The professor, supervisor, member in charge or self-appointed designee should take a headcount to account for employees, students, children, visitors, etc. Utilization of printed class rosters or department rosters is useful as a quick tool.
+Refer to section 12.0 Medical Emergency. - 7.9 The professor, supervisor, member in charge or self-appointed designee should take a headcount to account for employees, students, children, visitors, etc. Utilization of printed class rosters or department rosters is useful as a quick tool.
 Be aware of your surroundings and the other people that are around you.